 “Our taxes aid ‘blood thirsty’ radical paper” reads a Toronto Star headline from May 1978 and goes on to breathlessly detail “support for knee capping…the blood red front page…active ideological struggle…and the writings of Mao Tse Tung.”
 It’s hard to square this pivotal moment in the Toronto art community with, say, a walk down trendy Queen Street West on a Saturday afternoon in 2014.
 But in fact, the cheerful shopping district and cultural free-for-all tourist attractions such as Scotia Bank Nuit Blanche were forged in precisely the fires that curator Philip Monk alludes to in “Is Toronto Burning?”
 But that’s another story…

 1977 to 1979 was a hectic moment for the Toronto art scene.
-Relatively, the cost of living was low and space cheap.
+Relatively, the cost of living was low and space was cheap.
 Artists devoted most of their time to producing art and developing, debating and expounding the ideas behind it.
 Participants had to take a stand…on everything, 24 hours a day.
 Art and life were all mixed up and local bars, clubs and restaurants were venues for laying it out as much as the highly significant artist run centers and their related publications.
-As the exhibition reveals this intensity was not sustainable.
-It quickly collapsed from internal and external pressures to be reborn repeatedly in new forms.
+As the exhibition reveals, this intensity was not sustainable.
+It quickly collapsed from internal and external pressures, to be reborn, repeatedly, in new forms.

 The exhibition freezes the messy, fractious era in a svelte installation of black, grey, and blood red: the cardinal colors of the time.
-The fascinating publications (yellowing and slightly dogged-eared – sometimes just “Selectric” typewriters, rubber cement and tape) are laid out in elegant vitrines.
+The fascinating publications (yellowing and slightly dogged-eared – sometimes just pounded out on “Selectric” typewriters, and stuck together with rubber cement and tape) are laid out in elegant vitrines.

-Ross McLaren’s raucus film “Crash ‘n Burn” documenting the mayhem in the CEAC basement, silently loops against a wall of the emblemantic red.
+Ross McLaren’s raucous film “Crash ‘n Burn” documenting the mayhem in the CEAC basement, silently loops against a wall of emblematic red.

 Some items are hilarious!
-Carol Conde and Karl Beveridge describe Carmen Lamanna, an art dealer at the time, as an odious creature.
-“Lamanna pumps out propaganda, reactionary propaganda.”
+Carol Conde and Karl Beveridge describe Carmen Lamanna, an art dealer of the time, as an odious creature.
+“Lamanna pumps out propaganda, reactionary propaganda,” they hiss.

 Indeed, “Is Toronto Burning?” demands a closer look and time to watch the videos (with headphones) and read the materials closely, particularly in regard to some of the work seen rarely: the CEAC documentation, Tom Sherman’s video and writings, the dance pieces by Lily Eng and Peter Dudar and Elizabeth Chitty, and work by Judith Doyle and Isobel Harry.